Center for Membrane Protein Research

 Mission: The long-term goal of the Center is to advance our knowledge of the structure and function of membrane proteins in health and disease.
 The Center brings together a group of TTUHSC and TTU investigators interested in the broad field of membrane-protein research.

 Rationale: After completion of the human genome sequence, biomedical research has evolved into a combination of genomics, proteomics, and functional genomics.
-To a great extent, biomedical research in this century will be focused on prototypical proteins and protein families, including the determination of their structures, normal function, and their roles in human disease.
-From this knowledge will emanate rational design of new pharmacological agents that will open novel therapeutic approaches.
+To a great extent, biomedical research will focus on prototypical proteins and protein families, including the determination of their structures, functions, and their roles in human disease.
+From this, novel knowledge will emanate rational design of new pharmacological agents that will open novel therapeutic approaches

 Director: Dr. Lan Guan (Cell Physiology & Molecular Biophysics, TTUHSC)

 Associate Director: Dr. Andrey Karamyshev (Cell Biology & Biochemistry, TTUHSC)

 Steering Committee: Dr. Guillermo Altenberg (Cell Physiology & Molecular Biophysics, TTUHSC) Dr. Michael Blanton (Pharmacology & Neursocience, TTUHSC) Dr. Joachim Weber (Chemistry & Biochemistry, TTU)